Am I At Risk Of Musculoskeletal Disorder?

 Enlargement of a job is another working method which increases task-diversity, meaning that recovery time is again allowed for while a different part of the body is being used.

 The mechanisation of a work task should also be considered and the question of whether or not it is viable for a job to be computerised should be considered.
-Also, is there room for tools and equipment on a particular job to be redesigned, with the purpose of relieving stress on parts of the body.
+It’s also important to think about whether there is room for tools and equipment on a particular job to be redesigned, with the purpose of relieving stress on parts of the body.

 When the physical damage associated with an MSD has taken hold, then there are a number of different treatment options available.
 This could include heat and cold treatment to relieve pain and help with the healing process.
 Heat provides muscle pain relief; coldness reduces pain and swelling and is also recommended for the treatment of inflammation.